NayakwadiS/mftool/README.md

 Introduction
 ============
-mftool is a library for getting publically available Mutual Funds data in India.
+mftool is a library for getting publicly available Mutual Funds data in India.
 It can be used in various types of projects which requires getting live quotes for a given mutual fund scheme or build large data sets for further data analytics.

 Features
 =============